danielang2020/danielang2020.github.io/practices/sentence.md

 - Let's say... --- For example
 - Let me paint you a picture... --- For example
 - Imagine... --- For example

+- I skinned my knee when I fell down the steps.